 There are several ways to categorize curly hair, but the most popular classification divides the curl textures into 3 types:

-These three curly hair types can then be broken down further into subcategories of A, B, and C, depending on how tight the pattern diameter is.
+These curly hair types can then be broken down further into subcategories of A, B, and C. The letter depends on how tight the pattern diameter is.

 How to Identify Your Curly Hair Type

 Knowing which type of curly hair you have is an important step in achieving the curls of your dreams.
 This does not largely influence the type of product you pick, but it may have a strong impact on your routine and how you apply them.
 There are three types of curls, plus another hair type: straight hair.
 Straight hair has no curl pattern and so is very easy to identify.

 For those with curly hair types, it might not be as easy to identify which you have.
 To recognize your curly hair type, you must first take a closer look at your own curl pattern.
 The shapes to look out for are:

 - S shaped curls - If your locks bend in a loose S shape, then you’re likely to have a wavy hair type.